bauman/python-bson-streaming/README.md

 ## Benchmark
 Unfortunately, I cannot make available the test bson file.

-used an 8GB bson file with ~2,500,000 documents of verying sizes gzipped bson file compressed to 2.1GB
+used an 8GB bson file with ~2,500,000 documents of varying sizes gzipped bson file compressed to 2.1GB